n8r0n/spark-react-example/README.md

 The `setup.ps1` powershell script will use `npm` to initialize a new package and then fetch other packages that this project will depend on. (use setup.sh script on Mac/Linux instead of setup.ps1)

-# Build

-After making changes to any of the `webpack/src/` contents (such as .js files), rebuild the webpack package at the command line with:

-    npm run build

-And then copy the results into the static resource folder (`\public`) of your webapp project:

-    cp .\dist\js\main.js ..\src\main\resources\public\js\

-(You may need to create the `public\js` folder the first time.)
-Then, build normally in Eclipse and run.
-Eclipse will take the large generated main.js file and put it in the directory the webapp uses for static resources.
-It will then be available to the project.

 ## Screenshot
 [![Application Screenshot](https://i.imgur.com/hFEpQMS.png)](https://i.imgur.com/hFEpQMS.png)